kfoofw/bandit_simulations/python/contextual_bandits/analysis/linUCB hybrid implementation and analysis.md

 - I only filtered the ratings data to include only the top 30 movies.
 - I also performed randomisation of the data order such that it simulates the online learning environment.

 Similar to what we did in the LinUCB disjoint analysis, we only choose to observe the reward and perform online learning IF AND ONLY IF our policy selects the same arm as the logged data at that particular time step.
 Otherwise, we will move on to the next time step without any updates.
 Implicitly, this requires the assumption that the data points for the different time steps are independent of each other.
-For more details on this methodology, please refer to the paper ["Unbiased Offline Evaluation of Contextual-bandit-based News Article Recommendation Algorithms"](https://arxiv.org/abs/1003.5956) by Li et al. For time steps in which the above is true, I term them as "aligned time steps".
+For time steps in which the above is true, I term them as "aligned time steps".
+For more details on this methodology, please refer to the paper ["Unbiased Offline Evaluation of Contextual-bandit-based News Article Recommendation Algorithms"](https://arxiv.org/abs/1003.5956) by Li et al.

 A problem with this is that we will probably get very few aligned time steps out of the data.
-Thus, I decided to recycle only unused data over repeated epochs, such that we re-use observations to investigate how the hybrid policy plays out in a longer run.
+Thus, I decided to __recycle only unused observations__ over repeated epochs, such that we can investigate how the hybrid policy plays out in a longer run.

 Here is the function for ctr simulation using the `linucb_hybrid_policy` object for a given data input.
 This function governs the update of the reward observation IF AND ONLY IF the selected arm by the policy object is equivalent to the arm of the logged data set for that particular time step.
 As mentioned, it also recycles unused data in epochs.